sca-opdir/sca-opdir.github.io/pages/mydoc/mydoc_ia_chatgpt_usages.md

 9. Check if a number is prime
 10. Find the greatest common divisor of two numbers
 11. Sort a list of numbers in ascending or descending order
-12. Find the sum of numbers in a list a
+12. Find the sum of numbers in a list
 13. Check if a string is a palindrome a
 14. Find the length of a list
 15. Search for a given item in a list
 16. Remove duplicates from a list
 17. Merge two lists
-18. Shuffle a list a of items
+18. Shuffle a list of items
 19. Find the minimum or maximum item in a list
 20. Check if a given year is a leap year
 21. Calculate the factorial of a number